jimhigson/snarkdown-in-react/README.md

   </a>
 </h1>

-Fork of [snarkdown](https://github.com/developit/snarkdown) that renders to jsx components (not a html string).
+A React Fork of [snarkdown](https://github.com/developit/snarkdown) that renders to jsx components (not a html string).

-Whereas `snarkdown` is **1kb** minified and gzipped, by working with react and allowing custom rendering, I make the library a bit larger, at **1.4kb**.
+Whereas `snarkdown` is **1kb** minified and gzipped, `snarkdown-in-react` is a little larger, at **1.4kb** (all in, no external dependencies).
+For that you get custom rendering and easy use in React.

-Created originally to handle the online manual in my game [Head over Heels Online](https://blockstack.ing)
+I created `snarkdown-in-react` originally to handle the online manual in my game [Head over Heels Online](https://blockstack.ing)

 # Use case:

 - You want to show some markdown in your react app
 - You don't need MDX (react components inline in the markdown)
 - You don't want to inflate your bundle size
+- You may (or may not) need custom rendering, but don't need to inject custom parsing.

 # API